Strong Password Generator - Free, Secure & Private | Webutilbox

 Passphrases vs random passwords

 A passphrase like "correct-horse-battery-staple" (4 random words) is easier to remember and can be very secure — 4 random words from a 7,776-word list gives about 51 bits of entropy.
-A 16-character random password with full character set gives about 105 bits.
+A 16-character random password generator with full character set gives about 105 bits.
 For accounts you need to type regularly without a password manager, a passphrase is a reasonable trade-off.
 For everything else, use a random password stored in a manager.

 How to use generated passwords safely